Mission Of HWCC

 Work Of The Coalition

 The coalition has implemented various interventions in order to promote family planning and quality preconception and interconception care.
-Currently, these initiatives include the implementation of a clinical toolkit at all Waco Family Health Center clinics and the promotion of Someday Starts Now media messaging around the Waco community.
+Currently, these initiatives include the use of a clinical toolkit at all Waco Family Health Center clinics, the recent creation of the Women’s Health Advisory Council, and the distribution of Healthy Waco Women media messaging around the Waco community.

 The clinical toolkits are used at all well women exam appointments at all Family Health Center sites in Waco in order to promote discussions on family planning and healthier living.
-The Someday Starts Now health campaign can be found throughout Waco via billboards, movie theaters, radio stations, TV commercials, & bus benches to highlight the importance of seeking healthcare prior to pregnancy.
-Additionally, the Someday Starts Now Life Planning Toolkits are available at HBC partner sites around Waco.
+The Healthy Waco Women health campaign can be found throughout Waco to highlight the importance of seeking healthcare prior to pregnancy.
 If you’re interested in hearing more about our initiatives, please contact us.